Do you feel drained being around negative people?

 Negative people usually only feel strongly toward certain topics, so try to avoid these topics that trigger negativity when talking to them.
 Like for me, I don’t talk to my dad about politics, religion, or work because I know it will set him off in a negative direction.
 He also knows that I don’t like to listen to him talk about these topics, so he doesn’t approach me with his views too.

-Instead, I often talk to my dad about topics that he has great interests in such as technology and investing.
+Instead, I often talk to my dad about topics that he has a great interest in such as technology and investing.
 This is the best way to live with and talk to people who are negative.
 Most negative people are not negative about everything; just things that they feel strongly about.
 So if you are able to stay away from these topics, you can build a positive relationship with them too.

 6. Don’t react and don’t identify with what they said about you.